Last updated on .

 José Antonio Galán monument

-The plaza is surrounded by a mixture of colonial and modern buildings.
-One of them is Casa de Juan Francisco Berbeo (d.
-1795), the home of the rebel army leader, which sits on the southeast corner.
-It now contains a café and bar.
-There’s also a monument to Antonia Santos on the northeast corner in the middle of the road.
+The rest of the plaza is surrounded by a mixture of colonial and modern buildings.
+One of them is the Casa de Juan Francisco Berbeo, the home of the rebel army leader, which sits on the southeast corner.

 Casa de Juan Francisco Berbeo in Socorro, Santander, Colombia